What is Amazon’s Buy Box?

 Other Claims

-Neither Robert Hammond’s claim nor Julie Hunter’s claim have yet been certified by the Competition Appeal Tribunal.
-This means that at a later stage, the Tribunal may review both claims and decide whether one or both claims can be permitted to proceed as collective proceedings.
+Yes.
+With Ms. Julie Hunter’s claim stayed Robert Hammond’s claim proceeds and it is Mr Hammond’s claim which is set for certification by the Competition Appeal Tribunal following a hearing scheduled for 25 to 27 September 2024.This means the Tribunal shall review Mr Hammond’s claim, permitting his claim to proceed as collective proceedings.
 We will update this website with further information as matters develop, and will include any notifications from the Tribunal on ‘Important Documents’.

 If you would like to be informed of all developments, you can sign up to receive notifications about both claims against Amazon.
 This will not affect any entitlement that you may have.
 To be notified of developments in Julie Hunter’s claim, visit their website.